lmfit/lmfit-py/doc/parameters.rst

     .. method:: loads(sval, **kws)

-       use a JSON string representation of the :class:`Parameter` object in `sval` to set all parameter settins.
+       use a JSON string representation of the :class:`Parameter` object in `sval` to set all parameter settings.
 Optional keywords are sent :py:func:`json.loads`.

     .. method:: load(file, **kws)